foxtacles/rj_schema/README.md

 ```
 RjSchema::Validator.new.validate(File.new("schema/my_schema.json"), '{"stuff": 1}')
 ```
 It is possible to resolve remote schemas by specifying them in the initializer.
-For example, if your schema contains `"$ref": "generic#/definitions/something"`:
+For example, if your schema contains `"$ref": "/path/to/generic#/definitions/something"`:
 ```
 RjSchema::Validator.new(
-  'generic' => File.new("definitions/generic.json")
+  '/path/to/generic' => File.new("definitions/generic.json")
 ).validate(File.new("schema/my_schema.json"), '{"stuff": 1}')
 ```
 `validate` will return a hash containing various descriptions of the errors (for details, see Options below).
 An `ArgumentError` exception will be raised if any of the inputs are malformed or missing.